Rise Broadband Internet in Nebraska at a Glance

 Rise Broadband Fixed Wireless Technology

 Rise Broadband specializes in fixed wireless internet, using a network of towers and customer-premise equipment (CPE) to deliver broadband to underserved suburban and rural areas.
-Fixed wireless technology transmits data via radio signals from a nearby tower to a small antenna installed on the customer's home, offering a middle ground between the speed of fiber or cable and the universal availability of satellite internet.
+Fixed wireless technology transmits data via radio signals from a nearby tower to a small antenna installed on the customer's home, offering a middle ground between the speed of fiber or cable.
+The universal availability of satellite internet.
 Typical speeds range from 25-100 Mbps download with plans up to 100 Mbps in areas with optimized tower coverage.

 Professional installation includes mounting an outdoor antenna aligned with the nearest Rise Broadband tower, along with an indoor router that provides WiFi throughout your home.
 Line of sight between the antenna and tower produces the best performance, though modern fixed wireless equipment can maintain connectivity with partial obstructions.
 Rise Broadband continuously adds towers and upgrades existing infrastructure to improve capacity and coverage reach in the communities it serves.